Get-Tony/Ark/README.md

     ARK_FILE_LOG_LEVEL=DEBUG

 With these settings, Ark will output "INFO" level logs to the console and "DEBUG" level logs to the log file.
 If you want to disable file logging, simply don't set a `log_dir` value when calling the `init_logging` function or remove the `ARK_FILE_LOG_LEVEL` variable from your environment.

-## Makefile Usage

-This section outlines the usage of the Makefile, which helps automate various tasks for building, linting, and managing Ark source code.

-### Available Commands

-    make help: Display a list of available commands and their descriptions. make lint-python: Run Python linters: black, ruff, mypy, and pylint. make lint-ansible: Run Ansible lint on all YAML files. make clean: Remove cache objects, such as .mypy_cache, .pytest_cache, .coverage, and .ruff_cache. make check-version: Check if the version defined in pyproject.toml and ark/init.py is consistent. make set-version VERSION=<new_version>: Set the Ark version in both pyproject.toml and ark/init.py. make build: Build Ark, running linters, checking version, and building with Poetry. make install: Install Ark in development mode using Poetry.

-### Usage Examples

-- Display the list of available commands:

-      make help

-- Run Python linters:

-      make lint-python

-- Run Ansible lint on all YAML files:

-      make lint-ansible

-- Remove cache objects:

-      make clean

-- Check Ark version consistency:

-      make check-version

-- Set a new version for Ark:

-      make set-version VERSION=1.0.0

-- Build Ark:

-      make build

-- Install Ark in development mode:

-      smake install

 ## Disclaimer